DenysMb/CSG-ColorSchemeGenerator/README.md

 Be sure that you have **KColorChooser** and **Python 3** installed!

+## Check too
+You can check too my others two scripts:
+- [WCG - Wallpaper Color Scheme Generator](https://github.com/DenysMb/WCG-WallpaperColorSchemeGenerator): With this script you can automatically generate A color-scheme based on your wallpaper.
+- [TKP - Tile Color Picker](https://github.com/DenysMb/TKP-TileColorPicker): With this script you can set the header/tile color of a window to match with their main window color.
+This is a Python version of the [TKP script](https://github.com/siggsy/Tkp) from [@siggsy](https://github.com/siggsy).

 ## Examples

 Here you can see some generated colors example.